ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 kubectl get pods
 ```

-> If one of the above deployment did not work, you can delete it using the command below and trying again
+> If one of the above deployment did not work, you can delete and re-create it using the commands below
 > ```
 > kubectl delete -f kubernetes/<filename>.yaml
 > kubectl create -f kubernetes/<filename>.yaml